-We landed on the male singer-songwriter, who share their personal stories, experiences and anguish to influence and share through their music.
+We landed on the male singer-songwriter, who shares his personal stories, experiences and anguish through his music.

 We asked male artists to cover the song that helps them through tough times.
-And therefore use music to get a conversation going with and between men.
-We devised a campaign which joined the dots between the Artists, their cover songs and the issue.
+And therefore were able to use music to get a conversation going with and between men.
+We devised a campaign which joined the dots between the artists, their cover songs and the issue.

 Not only was the project personally rewarding (knowing we were helping people in dire need), but the campaign and uptake snowballed.
-From an initial handful of artists, the word spread, and before we knew it we had artists and their management contacting us wanting to cover tracks that were defining for them and to be a part of Torch Songs.
+From an initial handful of artists, the word spread, and before we knew it we had artists and their management contacting us wanting to be a part of Torch Songs, and cover tracks that were defining for them.

 Achieving acres of press coverage in the music, lifestyle and broadsheet press – with articles appearing in publications including The Guardian, The Business Times and The Drum – Torch Songs got people all around the country talking about mental health on International Men's Day and beyond.